jasonm/backbone-js-on-rails-talk/slides/index.md

 # Presenter Notes

 * Hands up: Procedural apps?
 Tag-soup PHP/JSP/whatever-SP?
 Now, framework?
+* Antipatterns: Deeply nested callbacks, app data stored in the DOM
 * Patterns for organization.
 MVC is one.
 Good for GUI.
 * MVC over HTTP is often stateless.
 Some state maintained with session
 * MVC in GUI is stateful.
 Embrace this.